Piano

 Adjudicator’s Remarks in Piano Section

 For Provincial and National Competition requirements, see the Provincial General Rules in this Syllabus.
 The adjudicator’s decision is final in matters of adjudication, selection of winners and Provincial and National Representatives.
-Communication with the adjudicator by teachers, parents or competitors, except through the committee is strictly forbidden.
+Communication with the adjudicator by teachers, parents or competitors, except through the committee, is strictly forbidden.

 Scheduling